JameLeung/Wing-IDE-5-to-10-keygen/README.md

-# Wing-IDE-6 to 9 -keygen
+# Wing-IDE-5 to 10-keygen
-Keygen for activation Wing IDE from 6 to 9
+Keygen for activation Wing IDE from 5 to 10

 Did some modification on the coding as it is used deprecated sha library and python 2.